-- Pennsylvania's Growing Greener Program.
-Its funding mandate includes components to: - o Implement AMD cleanup and plug abandoned oil and gas wells; - o Facilitate remining; - Provide grants to conservation districts, counties or other municipalities, watershed organizations and other authorized organizations from AMD abatement, mine cleanup efforts and well plugging; - Provide grants and technical assistance to plan and implement local watershed-based conservation efforts; - Improve water quality in watersheds impaired by nonpoint pollution; and provide grants for safe drinking water and wastewater treatment.
-All of these directives could be included under this program - DEP Community Environmental Projects (CEP) program and the Reclamation In-lieu of Civil Penalties program.
-Under these programs, portions of funds collected as civil penalties can be used by local groups for watershed restoration activities.
+- Pennsylvania's Growing Greener and Growing Greener II Programs.
+Its funding mandate includes components to: - Implement AMD cleanup and plug abandoned oil and gas wells; - Facilitate remining; - Provide grants to conservation districts, counties or other municipalities, watershed organizations and other authorized organizations from AMD abatement, mine cleanup efforts and well plugging; - Provide grants and technical assistance to plan and implement local watershedbased conservation efforts; - Improve water quality in watersheds impaired by nonpoint pollution ; and provide grants for safe drinking water and wastewater treatment.
+All of these directives could be included under this program - EPA provides funding through the Clean Water Act Section 319 (h) program. - The USDOI-Office of Surface Mining has a program to also provide direct funding to local watershed groups for the construction of AMD remediation projects under the Watershed Cooperative Assistance Program and the Appalachian Clean Stream Initiatives. - The USDA-NRCS also works with local groups by providing technical assistance through the Small Watershed Protection Program (or PL-566 Program). - DEP Community Environmental Projects (CEP) program and the Reclamation In-lieu of Civil Penalties program.
+Under these programs, portions of funds collected as civil penalties have be used by local groups for watershed restoration activities.
 In those cases, the funds are usually used in areas where an infraction occurred.
 This type of support has been very well received at the local level and should provide a good way for the DEP Regional Offices to become more involved in local cleanup efforts.
-WPCAMR is presently cooperating with the new Regional Office Watershed Coordinators on all AMD related issues.
-This program
+WPCAMR is cooperates with the DEP Watershed Managers on all AMD related issues.
+This program strengthens those ties by preventing duplication among programs and by providing direct support to DEP coordinators. - DEP's Innovative Technology Grants Program watershed restoration plans depends on proper site evaluation and project coordination.
+Often local sponsors are very motivated to get something done but don't know how to proceed.
+Without proper guidance they can waste valuable time and resources.
+This program will provide that guidance through one-on-one assistance both in the field and with administrative support.